CCPSedu Alternative Certification:

 The Collier County Public Schools CCPSedu Alternative Certification: Professional Development Certification Program (PDCP) philosophy is based on the district’s vision of providing exceptional educational opportunities that motivate and engage each student while preparing them for ongoing learning as well as community and global responsibilities.
-The goal of CCPSedu Alternative Certification: PDCP is to offer non-education majors the opportunity to be trained as an educator through a state-approved teacher preparatory program that satisfies requirements on a FLDOE “Statement of Eligibility”.
+The goal of CCPSedu Alternative Certification: PDCP is to offer non-education majors the opportunity to be trained as an educator through a state-approved teacher preparation program that satisfies requirements on a FLDOE “Statement of Eligibility”.
 After completion of program requirements, including passing scores on certification examinations for Florida educators, teachers with a temporary certification may seek a professional certificate in Florida.
-Candidates are prepared through experiences and coursework, which align to the Florida Educator Accomplished Practices (FEAPs).
+Candidates are prepared through experiences and coursework, which align with the Florida Educator Accomplished Practices (FEAPs).

 In order to qualify, candidates must:

 - Be an instructional employee at a traditional CCPS school